OfficeDev/office-js-docs-pr/docs/develop/dialog-handle-errors-events.md

 ## Errors and events in the dialog box

 Three errors and events in the dialog box will raise a `DialogEventReceived` event in the host page.
+(For a reminder of what a host page is, see [Open a dialog box from a host page](dialog-api-in-office-add-ins.md#open-a-dialog-box-from-a-host-page).)

 |Code number|Meaning|
 |:-----|:-----|